shidel/FDI/README.md

                      already installed, this file will be called instead of automatically starting the installer.

-### Other Data Files

-        SETTINGS\PKG_ALL.LST  List of "All" package files.

-        SETTINGS\PKG_BASE.LST List of "Base" package files.

-        SETTINGS\FDNPKG.CFG  FDINST Package manager template config file.

 ### FDI Roadmap

     Verify, sufficient disk space prior to install.

     Should, verify integrity of backup folder and zip backups.

-    Maybe, add ability to install from Floppy only sources.
+    Maybe, add ability to install from floppy only sources.

     Might, deploy a solution to adjust for the long perceived pauses during backup and some package installations.
 Not a bug, but it may appear